- Youth Development

-While using our fitness facilities, appropriate clothing, including a shirt, must be worn.
+While using our fitness facilities, appropriate clothing, including a shirt and shoes, must be worn.
 Plastic suits are prohibited unless a member has written permission from his or her doctor.

 Members 14 years of age or older may use the Reese Fitness Center.
 14 year old members who wish to use this facility are required to participate in an equipment orientation prior to using the facility.
 Other members may be asked to complete an equipment orientation as well, if it is deemed necessary for his or her safety.
 The facility includes a wide variety of cardio equipment, strength training machines, free weights, a stretching area, and a variety of other fitness equipment.

 Our Women & Youth Fitness Center is designed for women of all ages and children between the ages of 8 and 14.
 All youth are required to receive an orientation prior to using the Women and Youth Fitness Center.
 Youth ages 8-10 are required to be supervised by a parent, and are limited to cardio equipment only at the discretion of the fitness attendant.
 For youth ages 10-11, a parent must be located in the building in order to use the facility.
 10-11 year old members will be limited to The Hoist Circuit equipment.
 The Hoist Circuit program significantly reduces the potential for damage or injury while developing muscles, joints and bones.